 I love just sitting there in my thoughts, in a world of my own creation.
 Sometimes there is a bit of navel-gazing, I cannot deny it.
 But more often than not it’s the antics of the mind – my mind – that I watch performing on my inner stage.

 Philosophers and mathematicians are brilliant at dealing with thought.
 They can take a thought back to its illogical conclusion and start again, asking question upon question.
 They too write a story, but they call it theory or hypothesis.

-If you look at my novel LOVE LIES: A Journal, you’ll find I have done just that.
-I’ve used Andre, the protagonist, as a device to illustrate the antics characteristic of the human mind.
+If you look at my novel Running Away (1), you’ll find I have done just that.
+I’ve used Max, the protagonist, as a device to illustrate the antics characteristic of the human mind.
 This has led to the novel becoming a series of illogical conclusions and restarts.